By Audley Ecuador specialist Arden

 The steamy Amazonian rainforest is a spectacular contrast from the cool, clear air of the Andean highlands.
 A short flight from Quito to Coca is the most convenient way to access the rainforest.
 Try to sit by the window so you can see the scenery change from Andean peaks to the lush greenery of the jungle, with huge emerald rivers snaking across the landscape.

-At Coca, you’ll be met by the guide from your lodge, and will join him or her on a journey down the Coca River, far away from civilisation and deep inside the Amazon rainforest.
+At Coca, you’ll be met by the guide from your lodge, and will join him or her on a journey down the Coca River, far away from civilization and deep inside the Amazon rainforest.

 The lodges here are all remote, but well set up for visitors, and you will be immersed in the jungle and surrounded by wildlife.
 My favorite sight was the riotous monkeys leaping from branch to branch overhead.
 Another highlight was a trip to one of the clay licks to see the bright macaws gather for food.
 You may also see caiman, particularly if you choose a night-time boat trip.